johnresearches/johnresearches.github.io/_posts/2024-06-20-how-privacy-compliance-and-protocols-play-together-to-protect-your-phi-and-pii.md

 ---
-title: How Privacy, Compliance, and Protocols Play Together to Protect You PHI and PII
+title: How Privacy, Compliance, and Protocols Play Together to Protect Your PHI and PII
 layout: post
 categories: articles